The Complete Stripe Nonprofit Guide For Fundraising & Donations

 - ACH Transactions: 0.8% (max. $5)

-Stripe’s nonprofit pricing will save you 0.7% per transaction on credit cards.
-Note that American Express transactions may process at a different rate.
+Note that American Express transactions can actually be more expensive under the Stripe nonprofit pricing, so keep that in mind if your organization processes a lot of Amex transactions.
 You can get a full breakdown of additional fees for Stripe services in our guide to Stripe processing fees.

 Non-eligible donations include membership fees, tuition payments, ticket sales, registration fees, and auction payments.